unplugstudio/mezzanine-vendors/README.rst

 2. Install via pip: ``pip install mezzanine-vendors``.
 3. Add ``django_google_maps`` and ``import_export`` to ``INSTALLED_APPS``.
 4. Also add ``vendors`` after them.
-5. Include ``vendors.urls`` in your root urlconf.
+5. Add to your urlconf: ``url(r"^vendors/", include("vendors.urls", namespace="vendors"))``.
-6. Run migrations.
+6. Run migrations: ``python manage.py migrate vendors``.
 7. Create Vendors, Subjects, and Types using the admin interface.
-8. Create your own views

-**Note: This package provides the models, admin, and a JSON endpoint that returns the vendors.
-You'll need to create your own frontend to display them.**
+8. Access the vendor list by visiting `/vendors/`.

 Management Command
 ------------------

-Run ``python manage.py add_vendor_locations`` to add coordinates to vendors that are missing them (for example, vendors added via admin import).
+Run ``python manage.py add_vendor_locations`` to add coordinates to vendors that are missing them (for example, vendors added via admin import which only have a human-readable address).
 This uses Google's GeoCoder API and will fail if the address cannot be parsed.
 It will also count towards the usage limit of your Google Maps API key.

+You can periodically run this command in a cronjob to make sure vendors added using the import feature have a valid geolocation.

 Contributing
 ------------